Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame: Abstract

 \section{Abstract}

 Electric field–assisted chemistry has attracted much attention in recent years, particularly in the context of oriented external electric fields for controlling molecular structure and reactivity.
 Such fields have been explored in a wide range of applications, including switching materials, nanoparticles, controllable catalysts, medicines, and clinical therapies.
-However, the use of fixed fields in the laboratory frame becomes ineffective for flexible molecules, as conformational changes can significantly alter their orientations.
+However, the determination of fixed fields in the laboratory frame becomes ineffective for flexible molecules, as conformational changes can significantly alter the relative orientation between the applied field and molecular structure.
 In this work, we propose two molecular reference frames—the principal axis frame and the local reference frame—to define oriented electric fields within the molecular framework.
 These coordinate systems powerfully eliminate ambiguities in the relative orientation between the applied field and the molecule.
 Analytic nuclear gradients in the presence of external electric fields are derived and implemented, with an initial application to field-dependent geometry optimizations of \emph{cis}- and \emph{trans}-formanilide.
 Analysis of the resulting field-induced equilibrium structures reveals distinct structural responses, validating the accuracy and robustness of the proposed formalism.
 The analytic gradient framework enables systematic investigations of molecular properties and reactivity under arbitrarily oriented electric fields, opening new opportunities for computational modeling and rational design in electric field-controlled chemistry.